Ismael-Gabri/Callisto/README.md

 ### Ajustes e melhorias

-O projeto ainda está em desenvolvimento e as próximas atualizações serão voltadas para as seguintes tarefas:
+The project is still under development, and the next updates will focus on the following tasks:

-- [x] Tarefa 1
+- [x] Tarefa 1 - JWT authentication and authorization
-- [x] Tarefa 2
+- [x] Tarefa 2 - Standardization of endpoint responses
-- [x] Tarefa 3
+- [x] Tarefa 3 - Password encryption in the database using HChm256
-- [ ] Tarefa 4
+- [ ] Tarefa 4 - Add images to tickets using base64
-- [ ] Tarefa 5
+- [ ] Tarefa 5 - Add comments to tickets

 ## 💻 Pré-requisitos